 The ANZCA MyPortfolio tutorial resources are available on LEARN@ANZCA, you can search for it in the course catalogue and these resources are available to all.

-Data in the TPS will be migrated to MyPortfolio prior to launch.
-College staff will still be able to access the TPS and retrieve data internally as needed.
+Data in the TPS has now been migrated to MyPortfolio .
+College staff will still be able to access the TPS data and retrieve as needed.

 While we will have rigorous testing of migrated data, we understand that sometimes things get missed.